thm-projects/arsnova-flashcards/README.md

 ## Loading the Test Database
 1. Make sure that you've installed the [MongoDB Community Tools](https://docs.mongodb.com/manual/administration/install-community/)
 2. Start the server with the development settings

+> Warning: The following step will delete all of your 🍅cards content

-2. Open a new terminal in the cards folder and load the Test Database with: `./tests/loadTestDatabase.sh`
+3. Open a new terminal in the cards folder and load the Test Database with: `./tests/loadTestDatabase.sh`

 ## Optional features